RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 https://archive.vanityfair.com/article/2009/1/the-devil-at-37000-feet

-I spot errors on October 23, 2025: "They were stickand-rudder men" "training is classroomand simulator-based.".
+I spot errors on October 23, 2025: "They were stickand-rudder men" "training is classroomand simulator-based."
+"He said, “Twentyfive-oh-five.
+That’s why I write it down.”" - is that last one style or error?